smartm0use/smartino/README.md

 ## Running node under Tor
 Since you are using a mobile device you may use a SIM or an eSIM with a mobile data plan.
 In this case port forwarding to enable incoming connections to your node could not work due mobile operator limitations.
 Using Tor is the solution.
 * If it is running stop Bitcoin Core (`stop-btc` command)
-* If you didn't do it for a while run `apt-get update`
+* If you didn't do it for a while run `apt update`
 * Install tor running `apt install tor`
 * Figure out where your torrc file is (`/etc/tor/torrc` is one possibility) and uncomment/add the following lines:
 ```